SWE-team7/budgettrackr/README.md

 # remove intermediate containers and assign name to container
 $ sudo docker build --rm -t budgettrackr-dckr .
-# run the application using the dockerfile
+# build the docker container using the dockerfile
 $ docker build -t budgettrackr-dckr .
+# run the image using the built container
+$ docker run -d -p 5000:5000 budgettrackr-dckr
+# list containers
+$ docker ps
 ```

 ## Built With